HLiu526/HLiu526.github.io/about.md

 - born in a north-western city in China in the early 1990s
 - studied in Shanghai & Germany for 5 years, B. Eng & M. Sc.
-- Technician, Wife and Mom
+- Technician, wife and mom
-- Web Programming, CAD Design and Robotics Development
+- Web programming, CAD design and robotics development
-- Thinking, Reading and Writing
+- Thinking, reading and writing